krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 1. Design - As a user, I want to look at all the settings available for the game.
 [J343](http://cs04.nwmissouri.edu/browse/GDPGAM-343) [AC-343](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/0343.md)

 1. Design -As a user, the app will remind me a day before.
+[J117](http://cs04.nwmissouri.edu/browse/GDPGAM-117)

 1. Implement - As a user, the app will remind me a day before.
+[J119](http://cs04.nwmissouri.edu/browse/GDPGAM-119)

 1. Design - As a user, On the day of the competition, the app will show the start date time and the starting location.
+[J123](http://cs04.nwmissouri.edu/browse/GDPGAM-123)

 1. Implementation - As a user, On the day of the competition, the app will show the start date time and the starting location.
+[J129](http://cs04.nwmissouri.edu/browse/GDPGAM-129)

-1. As a User, I can start moving towards the clue, if unsuccessful he/she can request a second clue
+1. As a User, I can start moving towards the clue, if unsuccessful he/she can request a second clue.
+[J162](http://cs04.nwmissouri.edu/browse/GDPGAM-162)

 1. Design - As a User, I can start moving towards the clue, if unsuccessful he/she can request a second clue.
+[J164](http://cs04.nwmissouri.edu/browse/GDPGAM-164)

 1. Implement -As a User, I can request for third and final clue which makes it easy to be successful.

-1. Approval for - As a User, I can request for third and final clue which makes it easy to be successful.
+[J168](http://cs04.nwmissouri.edu/browse/GDPGAM-168)

 1. Design - As a User, I can request for third and final clue which makes it easy to be successful.
+[J166](http://cs04.nwmissouri.edu/browse/GDPGAM-166)

 1. Design - As a User, when I get closer to the location,the display should indicate warm color.
+[J181](http://cs04.nwmissouri.edu/browse/GDPGAM-181)

 1. Design - As a User, whenever I move faraway to the location,the display should indicate dark color.
+[J185](http://cs04.nwmissouri.edu/browse/GDPGAM-185)

-1. Implement - As a User, whenever I move faraway to the location,the display should indicate dark color
+1. Implement - As a User, whenever I move faraway to the location,the display should indicate dark color.
+[J187](http://cs04.nwmissouri.edu/browse/GDPGAM-187)

 1. Deploy -  As a user, the app will remind me a day before.
+[J120](http://cs04.nwmissouri.edu/browse/GDPGAM-120)

 1. Deploy - As a user, On the day of the competition, the app will show the start date time and the starting location.
+[J130](http://cs04.nwmissouri.edu/browse/GDPGAM-130)

 1. Implement - As a User, I can start moving towards the clue, if unsuccessful he/she can request a second clue.
+[J164](http://cs04.nwmissouri.edu/browse/GDPGAM-164)

 1. Deployment -As a User, I can request for third and final clue which makes it easy to be successful.